 - Follow-up monitoring to determine the success of the effort.

-The water quality assessment will begin in fall 2010 and continue through
+The water quality assessment during the fall of 2010 and through

-fall 2011.
-The assessment includes intensive water-quality monitoring of Lacamas
+the fall 2011.
+The assessment included intensive water-quality monitoring of Lacamas

-Creek and its tributaries, which includes surface water, ground water, and
+Creek and its tributaries, and included surface water, ground water, and

 stormwater.
-In the next step of the process, the monitoring data will be used to
+The monitoring data will be used to

 model current watershed conditions and various management scenarios.
 After the